 US Patriot Act and General Statement

 The US Patriot Act and US Treasury anti-money laundering rules require any ‘foreign bank’ that maintains a correspondent account with a US bank or US broker-dealer in securities (a 'Covered Financial Institution') to provide the US institution with certain information.

-As permitted by the final rules, Delta Lloyd Bank has prepared a US Patriot Act Certificate for any financial institution that requires such from a Delta Lloyd Bank entity.
-Delta Lloyd Bank has also prepared a General Statement regarding anti-money laundering.
-If you have any questions about this, please email email@example.com
+As permitted by the final rules, Delta Lloyd Bank has prepared a US Patriot Act Certificate and General Statement for any financial institution that requires such from a Delta Lloyd Bank entity.
+The General Statement, which is stated by Delta Lloyd Bank, can also be found in the Delta Lloyd Bank US Patriot act Certification and General Statement.